White Guard (Finland): The White Guards after the Civil War

 Only able-bodied males between 17 and 40 years of age could be full members of the White Guard.
 Every member was required to attend a specified amount of training on pain of losing membership.
-The members were required to buy their own equipment and rifle, but the local chapters helped their members if the chapters had funds for it.
-Until 1934 the White Guard would have formed a division in the full-scale mobilisation.
+The members were required to buy their own equipment and rifles, but the local chapters helped their members if the chapters had funds for it.
+Until 1934, the White Guard would have formed a division in the full-scale mobilisation.

-In 1934 the Finnish mobilisation system was changed.
+In 1934 the Finnish mobilization system was changed.
 The new system was based on military districts acting as the local mobilization centers.
 In practice, the military districts coincided with the White Guard districts.
-In case of mobilisation these two would be unified to act as a single home front district.
-After the change, the White Guard members formed the cadre of all wartime units, but no specific guard units were planned for mobilisation.
-On the other hand, the separate wartime White Guard units were removed from the mobilisation plans.
-The aim of the White Guard was no longer to provide ready fighting units but to act as a voluntary training organisation for reservists.
+In case of mobilization these two would be unified to act as a single home front district.
+After the change, the White Guard members formed the cadre of all wartime units, but no specific guard units were planned for mobilization.
+On the other hand, separate wartime White Guard units were removed from the mobilization plans.
+The function of the White Guard was no longer to provide ready fighting units but to act as a voluntary training organization for reservists.
 Only the Guard chapters immediately adjacent to the eastern border had responsibility for starting the initial defence against invasion.
 This effectively ended the role of the White Guard as a separate, political armed force.

-During the war the Guard membership mostly served at the front.
-In the home area the Guard districts formed the local headquarters for the military districts and the oldest and youngest Guard members served in guard and anti-aircraft duties.
-There were some small anti-desant actions on the home front, e.g. in Hollola in 1941.
-After the Continuation War, the Finnish White Guards were disbanded in 1944, as demanded by the Soviet Union.
-However, the military district system as the basis for mobilisation was retained, now fully as an army structure.
-In the Winter War the White Guard was responsible for the carrying out of the mobilisation.
+In the Winter War (1939-40), the White Guard was responsible for carrying out mobilization.
 A quarter of the manpower of the field army consisted of Guard members.
 This contribution proved important, as Guard members were the best trained and equipped personnel in an army which lacked even basic supplies.

+During the Winter War and the Continuation War (1941-44), Guard members mostly served at the front.
+In the home area, Guard districts formed local headquarters for military districts, and the oldest and youngest Guard members served in guard and anti-aircraft duties.
+There were some small anti-paratrooper actions on the home front, e.g. in Hollola in 1941.
+After the Continuation War, the White Guard was disbanded in November 1944, as demanded by the Soviet Union.
+However, the military district system as the basis for mobilization was retained, now fully as an army structure.